 An irreversible process can be defined as a process in which the system and the surroundings do not return to their original condition once the process is initiated.
-Taking an example of an automobile engine, that has traveled a distance with the aid of a fuel equal to an amount ‘x’.
+Taking an example of an automobile engine, that has travelled a distance with the aid of fuel equal to an amount ‘x’.
 During the process, the fuel burns to provide energy to the engine, converting itself into smoke and heat energy.
-We cannot retrieve back the energy lost by the fuel and cannot get back the original form.
-There are many factors due to which the irreversibility of a process occurs namely:
+We cannot retrieve the energy lost by the fuel and cannot get back the original form.
+There are many factors due to which the irreversibility of a process occurs, namely:

 - The friction that converts the energy of the fuel to heat energy

-- The unrestrained expansion of the fluid which prevents from regaining the original form of the fuel Heat transfer through a finite temperature reverse of which is not possible as the forward process, in this case, is spontaneous
+- The unrestrained expansion of the fluid which prevents from regaining the original form of the fuel Heat transfer through a finite temperature, the reverse of which is not possible as the forward process, in this case, is spontaneous

 - Mixing of two different substances which cannot be separated as the process of intermixing is again spontaneous in nature, the reverse of which is not feasible.

-Thus some processes are reversible while others are irreversible in nature depending upon their ability to return to their original state from their final state.
-To learn more about the reversibility and irreversibility of a process, download Byju’s The Learning App.
+Thus, some processes are reversible while others are irreversible in nature depending upon their ability to return to their original state from their final state.